genomic-medicine-sweden/meta-val/docs/usage.md

 ### Extract Viral TaxIDs

-This step extracts all taxonomic IDs of viral species predicted by classifers.
-Switching on by `--perform_extract_reads`
+This step involves extracting all taxonomic IDs of viral species predicted by classifiers by enabling `--perform_extract_reads`, while not specifying a taxonomic ID list with `--taxid`.

 ### Extract Reads